Kaydor Aukatsang: Early life

 Aukatsang was born in Kalimpong in 1968.
 He was the son of Jampa Kalden Aukatsang, former Secretary of the Department of Security, CTA; and Dickyi Dolkar.
 Growing up, he attended SFF Tibetan School, Chakrata; St. Augustine's School, Kalimpong; and St Joseph's Academy, Dehradun.

 Education

-From 1973 to 1975, studied at SFF Tibetan School, Chakrata, India, then, from 1975 to 1986, studied at St. Augustine’s School, Kalimpong, India; and from 1986 to 1988, he studied at St. Joseph’s Academy, Dehradun, Dehradun, India; In 1991, Aukatsang graduated with honors with a Bachelor of Arts in English Literature from the prestigious St. Stephen's College, Delhi.
+From 1973 to 1975, studied at SFF Tibetan School, Chakrata, India, then, from 1975 to 1986, studied at St. Augustine’s School, Kalimpong, India; and from 1986 to 1988, he studied at St Joseph's Academy, Dehradun, India; In 1991, Aukatsang graduated with honors with a Bachelor of Arts in English Literature from the prestigious St. Stephen's College, Delhi.

 From 1996 to 1998, he studied at The Fletcher School at Tufts University, Boston, USA, with a Master of Arts in Law and Diplomacy (MALD), focusing on international business relations and China studies.
-The course content includes finance, international business strategy and Chinese foreign policy.
-(MALD).
+The course content includes finance, international business strategy and Chinese foreign policy (MALD).